zeta-chain/docs/docs/developers/omnichain/tutorials/staking.md

 0x2cD3D070aE1BD365909dD859d29F387AA96911e1
 ```

-For Bitcoin, `context.origin` is the first 20 bytes of the hexidecimal
+For Bitcoin, `context.origin` is the hexidecimal representation of the Bitcoin
-representation of the Bitcoin address.
+address.
 For example, if the Bitcoin address is:

 ```
 tb1q2dr85d57450xwde6560qyhj7zvzw9895hq25tx